klaveren/upgrade-mongodb-macos/README.md

-# How to upgrade MongoDB 4.4 to 5.0 On Mac OS Monterey
+# How to Upgrade MongoDB 4.4 to 5.0 On Mac OS Monterey
-Step by step to upgrade simple way MongoDB 4.4 to 5.0 on MacOS.
+This is a Simple Way, step by step how upgrade MongoDB 4.4 to MongoDB 5.0 on MacOS.

 The referenced docs:
 👉 https://docs.mongodb.com/manual/release-notes/5.0-upgrade-standalone/#std-label-5.0-upgrade-standalone